 Can Virtual Agent be styled and branded for an organization?
 What can be customized and how?

 Currently we don't have any styling or brand customization for the bot (for example, changing the default image).
-But this is on the roadmap for a future release.
+This capability is on the roadmap for a future release.

 Can multiple team members collaborate on a single bot instance?

 We don’t have multi-author support currently.
 For now, it is one bot per author.
-However, we have this feature on the roadmap for future releases.
-The current mitigation is to create a service account and share it across content authors.
+However, this capability is on the roadmap for a future release.
+The current workaround is to create a service account and share it across content authors.

 Can I sign in using my personal Microsoft account?

-No, you can currently sign in only by using your work or school Microsoft account.
+No, you can sign in only by using your work or school Microsoft account.

 Yes, Virtual Agent currently doesn't allow storing the user utterance that triggered the topic as a variable.
-This feature is on the roadmap for a future release.
+This capability is on the roadmap for a future release.

 How do I configure my bot to escalate to a human agent?